Notifications

 Step 4 – Get paid

+Choose how you want to get paid by signing up with a third-party payment processor.
+Payout provider options vary based on your country of incorporation.
 As a new seller, you’ll experience a New Seller Payment Hold after you begin selling on Walmart Marketplace to allow time to build sales history and credibility.
 The timeframe of this hold varies by your country of incorporation.

-Step 5 – Set up your Catalog
+Step 5 – Set up your catalog

 Notes